denfrost/DataStructures-Algorithms/README.md

 Insert At Front takes a const reference to the value to be inserted onto the list.

 The new operator allocates the memory, call the constructor and return a pointer to the newly created node.
 The value passed by reference to the function will be assigned as the node's data.
-The memory address hold by this pointer is assigned to newPtr.
+The memory address hold by this pointer is assigned to newPtr as shown in part (a).

 ```
 MyNode<NODETYPE>* newPtr = new MyNode<NODETYPE>{ value };